Koustubh-Mane1/Instagram-bot/README.md

 After successfully ran the script, you're going to see the ouptput of all the users it sent the file to.

+## Video File Link

+Full code running video is uploaded in this google drive

+## Future Plans

+We can also input all the followers into accounts.txt file and then run the script it will save time.
+We can also use Flask Module to integrate the Backend with a Frontend and type all the input in the Frontend.